 My expertise has been featured alongside notable authorities including Seth Godin, Tom Peters, Guy Kawasaki, Pamela Slim, Sally Hogshead, and Michael Port.
 I’ve appeared multiple times on TV in a healthy living pilot episode on Milwaukee Public Television, as a guest on HuffPost Live, and as a returning expert on NBC Affiliate The Morning Blend.

-Berni Xiong received a Master of Arts in Business Administration (MBA) from Cardinal Stritch University graduating with high distinction and inducted into Delta mu Delta, a national honor society in business administration.
-She graduated with a specialty in marketing and, through her professional career, she is an authority on “selling in the connection economy.”
+Berni Xiong received a Master of Arts in Business Administration (MBA) from Cardinal Stritch University graduating with distinction and inducted into Delta mu Delta, a national honor society in business administration.
+She graduated with a specialty in marketing and, through her professional career, is an authority on “selling in the connection economy.”

 - Usui Reiki Level I, II, and Master/Teacher (Various Reiki Masters and Teachers)